This chapter is about how to implement effective casework procedures.

 - any other relevant information and documents.

-Firms that accept direct client referrals should take care to communicate their intake criteria and assessment procedures clearly with the clients, bearing in mind any particular barriers the client may experience in accessing justice: for example, due to experiencing disability or being from a non-English-speaking background.
-See Chapter 1.14 Training and skills.
+Firms that accept direct client referrals should take care to communicate their intake criteria and assessment procedures clearly with the clients, bearing in mind any particular barriers the client may experience in accessing justice: for example, due to experiencing disability, or being of Aboriginal and/or Torres Strait Islander Peoples or culturally or linguistically diverse background.
+See Chapter 1.14 Assisting clients with diverse needs.

 INTAKE CRITERIA WHEN ACTING FOR NOT-FOR-PROFIT (‘NFP’) ORGANISATIONS

-There are additional factors to consider when the pro bono client is a NFP organisation, whether it be a start-up NFP or one that is more established.
+There are additional factors to consider when the pro bono client is a not-for-profit (‘NFP’) organisation, whether it be a start-up NFP or one that is more established.
 These factors are listed below.

 - What are the NFP organisation’s proposed activities?
 For example, service delivery or fundraising;